imofftoseethewizard/plguile3/README.md

 and configuration settings.

 The 0.19.x versions will normalize error messages and properly trap and report errors from Guile.
+Testing will be expanded from just the happy path to include corner, edge, and adversarial cases.

 At version 0.20.0 the extension will be functionally complete.
+This will be the alpha release.

 The 0.21.x versions will refine and refactor scruple.scm.

+The 0.23.x versions will include an extensive test campaign covering load, concurrency, memory correctness, fuzzing, etc.

-Version 0.22.0 will be the pre-1.0 beta release.
+Version 0.24.0 will be the pre-1.0 beta release.

-The 0.22.x versions will include
+The 0.24.x versions will include

-- an extensive test campaign covering concurrency, memory correctness, fuzzing
 - documentation and examples
 - support for Postgres 12, 13, 15, and 16
 - packaging for pgxn, deb, rpm, and apk.

+The 0.25.x releases will include extensions and usability updates after use in at least one large project.

 Post 1.0 improvements: